nelsonbarbosa19/posts-app/README.md

 ### State Management

-The application uses Zustand for state management, which offers several advantages:
+The application uses Zustand for state management:

-- **Simplicity**: Minimal boilerplate compared to Redux
-- **Middleware Support**: Using immer for immutable state updates and persist for local storage persistence
+- **Middleware Support**: Configured to use immer for immutable state updates and persist for local storage persistence
-- **Selector Pattern**: Efficient state access with built-in selectors
+- **Selector Pattern**: Efficient state access with selectors
 - **TypeScript Integration**: Full type safety for state and actions

 ### API Integration

 The application uses a custom hook-based approach for API integration:

+- **Axios**: For HTTP requests with interceptors
 - **Custom Hooks**: Encapsulated API logic in reusable hooks
-- **Axios**: For HTTP requests with interceptors
-- **Error Handling**: Centralized error handling with React Router navigation
+- **Error Handling**: Centralized error handling with React Router navigation to error page
-- **TypeScript Interfaces**: Strong typing for API requests and responses
-- **Manual Type Definitions**: All API responses were manually typed with TypeScript interfaces rather than using automated tools, ensuring precise type safety and better documentation of the data structures
+- **TypeScript Type Definitions**: All API responses were manually typed with TypeScript interfaces

-### Component Architecture
+### Components Architecture

 The application follows a modular component architecture based on Atomic Design principles:

 - **Atomic Design Implementation**: Components are organized following the atomic design methodology (atoms, molecules, organisms, templates, and pages)
 - **Component Composition**: Building complex UIs from simple components, where atoms combine to form molecules, molecules combine to form organisms, and so on
-- **Lazy Loading**: Code splitting with React.lazy and dynamic imports
-- **Error Boundaries**: Graceful error handling with React Error Boundary

 Each component follows a consistent file structure: